 In the United States, the patent term of a patent that covers an FDA-approved drug that contains an active ingredient or salt or ester of the active ingredient that has not previously been marketed may also be eligible for patent term extension, which permits patent term restoration to account for the patent term lost during the FDA regulatory review process.
 The Hatch-Waxman Act permits a patent term extension of up to five years beyond the expiration of the patent.
 The length of the patent term extension is based upon one half of the time between the IND effective date and a company's initial submission of a marketing application, plus the entire time between the submission of the marketing application and the FDA's approval of the application.
 Patent extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval and only one patent applicable to an approved drug may be extended.
-Similar provisions are available in Europe and other non-United States jurisdictions to extend the term of a patent term extensions on patents covering those product candidates.
+Similar provisions are available in Europe and other non-United States jurisdictions to extend the term of a patent that covers an approved drug.
+In the future, if and when our product candidates receive FDA approval, we expect to apply for patent term extensions on patents covering those product candidates.
 We intend to seek patent term extensions to any of our issued patents in any jurisdiction where these are available, however there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.